 Drawing Water - in the aridlands

-The series of drawings illustrate the methods of extraction, land formation, used instruments, grown products, policies of extraction and ownership, saturated thickness, and stratigraphy of dust and wetness.
+The drawings illustrate the extraction methods, land formation, used instruments, grown products, policies of extraction and ownership, saturated thickness, and stratigraphy of dust and wetness.
 These maps explore - watersheds-based scenarios.

 Since arriving in Lubbock last fall, I have been fascinated by the mechanisms leading to the depletion of the HPA.
 In the last few months, my research focused on unpacking the policies and regulations at play and exploring how to make visible the natural and operational processes that frame the spatial-political conditions.